elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 def add(x, y), do: x + y
 ```

-And for that matter, we can add another clause that "matches" for when both
-arguments are `0`s:
+We can even add another clause that "matches" for when both arguments are `0`s:

 ```elixir
 def add(0, 0), do: 0